 Every two years since 1977, members of the history faculty have invited to the George Fox University campus leading authorities on the life and career of Herbert Hoover.
-Hoover Symposium X, on "The Chief and His Crew," was held in November 1995.
 These meetings are attended by professional historians, students, faculty, and friends of the University.
 Credit is offered to students who study selected aspects of the rich and varied career of the 31st president of the United States.